Thilan Dissanayaka Pet Projects May 06

 }

-If a player wins, a simple animation flashes the winning LEDs.
+🎉 Step 5: Winning Animation When a player wins, a simple animation flashes the LEDs in the winning row/column/diagonal.

 void animation(int winner) {